Assets of Community Value

 Reports and decision making

 All decisions in relation to nominating Assets of Community Value can be found on the Officer decisions by selecting a data range and searching by the Reference Number indicated in the .

 Help and guidance

-For further advice and guidance on how we administer and process the Community Right to Bid nominations please see the Frequently asked Questions document or contact us.
+For further advice and guidance on how we administer and process the Assets of Community Value nominations please contact us.